LCC-CIT/CS295N-CourseMaterials/CS295N_Syllabus.md

 ## Late Work

 - The grade for assignments submitted after the due date will be reduced by 10%.
-  - Late labs 1 – 4 will only be accepted by the end of week 5.
-  - Late labs 5 – 8 will only be accepted by the end of week 10.
+  - No late lab work will be accepted after the Wednesday of finals week (week 11).

 - Quizzes and exams cannot be taken after the due date.
-Contact your instructor in advance if you know you will have a schedule conflict.
+Contact your instructor in advance if you know you will have a schedule conflict so you can reschedul the quiz.

 - Exceptions will be made for illness or emergency situations.